pellcorp/creality-wiki/docs/eddyng.md

 ### Factory Reset

-You must do a factory reset **only** if you have installed Helper Script or Fluidd/Mainsail directly from Creality, otherwise you can safely proceed directly to an installation.
+You must do a factory reset **only** if you have installed Helper Script or Fluidd/Mainsail directly from Creality, otherwise you can safely proceed directly to installation.
 If you have setup your printer with stock firmware only it can be quite handy to skip a factory reset so that you can use [Switch to Stock](misc.md#switch-to-stock)

 ```